-Variances from regulated forecasts used to set rates for natural gas revenue and cost of natural gas are flowed back to customers in future rates through approved regulatory deferral mechanisms and therefore these variances do not have an impact on net earnings for the years ended December 31, 2023 and 2022.
+Variances from regulated forecasts used to set rates for natural gas revenue and cost of natural gas are flowed back to customers in future rates through approved regulatory deferral mechanisms and therefore these variances do not have an impact on net earnings for the years ended December 31, 2024 and 2023.

 FEI reviews the costs of natural gas with the BCUC either quarterly or annually to ensure the rates passed on to customers are fair and reflect actual costs.
-FEI received approval to increase the commodity rate effective January 1, 2022 and July 1, 2022, and to decrease the commodity rate effective January 1, 2023, April 1, 2023, July 1, 2023, and October 1, 2023.
-FEI also received approval to increase the storage and transport rate effective January 1, 2022 and January 1, 2023.
+FEI received approval to decrease the cost of the commodity rate effective April 1, 2023, July 1, 2023, and October 1, 2023, and to maintain the commodity rate effective January 1, 2024, April 1, 2024, July 1, 2024, and October 1, 2024.
+FEI also received approval to decrease the storage and transport rate effective January 1, 2024.

 As part of the MRP for the years 2020 to 2024, the BCUC has approved certain regulatory deferral mechanisms, including those that capture revenue shortfalls and incremental costs incurred beyond the control of the Corporation.
 These deferral mechanisms capture variances from regulated forecasts and flow them through customer rates in subsequent years.
 Variances from the allowed ROE, including most components of operating and maintenance costs, as well as variances in the utility's regulated rate base amounts, are shared.
+The Rate Framework for the years 2025 to 2027 also proposes a continuation of the main deferral mechanisms currently in place under the existing MRP.